FossCrunch/Pro/_posts/Science/2018-05-02-Scientist hope on accidentally created plastic eating enzyme for recycling.md

 post: true
 ---

-Scientists have engineered an enzyme which can digest polyethylene terephthalate (PET), the plastic used in single-use plastic bottles and other common packaging.
+<span class="first-letter">S</span>cientists have engineered an enzyme which can digest polyethylene terephthalate (PET), the plastic used in single-use plastic bottles and other common packaging.
 <br>

 This could revolutionize the recycling process, allowing plastics to be re-used more effectively.
 UK consumers use around 13 billion plastic drinks bottles a year but more than three billion are not recycled.